Accessibility at Lincoln Park Zoo

 Sensory Bags

-Sensory bags containing special KCVIP badges, fidget tools, noise canceling headphones and other resources are available for checkout (at no cost by leaving an ID) at Searle Visitor Center.
+You can check out sensory bags containing fidget tools, noise-reduction headphones, and other resources (for no cost if you leave an ID) at Searle Visitor Center.

 Weighted Lap Pads

-Weighted lap pads are also available upon request (at no cost by leaving an ID) at Searle Visitor Center.
+Weighted lap pads are also available upon request (at no cost if you leave an ID) at Searle Visitor Center.

-The paid parking lot is located on Cannon Drive along the east side of the zoo.
-This lot includes 19 accessible parking spaces, but does fill up on summer weekends and during popular events.
+The entrance to Lincoln Park Zoo’s paid parking lot is at 2400 N. Cannon Drive.
+This lot includes 28 accessible parking spaces and those spaces often fill up on summer weekends and during popular events.

-There are reserved areas on northbound Stockton Drive for vehicles displaying accessibility placards:
+There are designated areas on northbound Stockton Drive for vehicles displaying accessibility placards at:

 Public Transportation